embassy-rs/embassy/README.md

 - `type_alias_impl_trait`: for trait funcs returning futures implemented with `async{}` blocks, and for `static-executor`.

 Stable support is a non-goal until these features get stabilized.

+## Documentation

+Embassy documentation is located in the `docs/` folder.
+The documentation is built in [embassy-book](https://github.com/embassy-rs/embassy-book) and published to [https://embassy.dev](https://embassy.dev) by CI.

 ## Why the name?